actions/stale/README.md

 Default value: unset

+#### delete-branch

+If set to `true`, the stale workflow will automatically delete the GitHub branches related to the pull requests automatically closed by the stale workflow.

+Default value: `false`

 #### exempt-milestones

 A white-list of milestone(s) to only process the issues or the pull requests that does not contain one of these milestone(s).